RedHatQE/firewatch/README.md

   - If multiple issues are created for a run, the issues will all be related to each other to help with issue.
   - The issues created have a "classification" section that is defined by the user in their firewatch config.
     - This can be used as a "best-guess" for what may have gone wrong during the job's run.
+  - Firewatch will search for any past issues created by a specific step that has failed in the same way (pod failure or test failure) and list the 10 most recent ones.
+    - This is meant to help the engineer working on the bug to find a solution.
   - Firewatch searches for duplicate issues and makes a comment on the issues rather than filing a second issue.
     - This is done using the labels on issues created by firewatch.
 These labels should consist of the failure type, failed step, and the job name.
     - If the new failures matches the failure type, failed step, and job name; firewatch will make a comment notifying the user that this failure likely happened again.